University School of Milwaukee: History

-Lawsuit

-On Monday, April 18, 2022, Craig and Kelly Robinson filed a civil lawsuit alleging that "the school acted impermissibly to silence and to retaliate against those adversely affected by, and raising concerns about, the school's unfair treatment of students of color and underrepresented students."
-Earlier, the couple had given feedback towards the school based on racial and ethnic stereotypes in classroom assignments.
-Their children, then 9 and 11, were later removed from enrollment at the school.
-Craig Robinson stated, "We feel like they were retaliated against because we brought up some issues that were sensitive to the administration."
-The school issued a statement responding to the allegations, "USM's enrollment decisions had nothing to do with complaints of inequity or discrimination."
-More families later came out with allegations of discrimination.
+In 2022, Craig and Kelly Robinson filed a civil lawsuit alleging retaliation and discrimination by the school after they raised concerns about its treatment of students of color.
+The school denied the allegations and the lawsuit was dismissed with prejudice in 2024.

 Athletics

 The school's athletic teams follow a no-cut athletic policy, which allows every student to participate in any sport.
 The athletic program begins in fifth grade when students become eligible for a number of teams, including basketball, track and field, football, and several intramural sports.
 The Middle School offers 13 interscholastic sports and intramural options.
 The Upper School has 24 varsity teams level sports, in addition to a number of junior varsity programs.